I got 2 antique drawer fronts for FREE from my neighbor. Yep, it was either me or the dumpster–so happy I won out.

 I ended up covering up the original holes on the left and right with the hooks, and adding a third one to the center.

 This repurposed drawer front piece would be great in any room.
-It could be used for coats, hats, towels in the bathroom, or even for jewelry as it does have a little width at the top to hold other items on it’s little built in mini shelf.
+It could be used for coats, hats, towels in the bathroom.
+In addition, it could be used for jewelry as it does have a little width at the top to hold other items on it’s little built in mini shelf.

 It would be difficult for me to choose a favorite between the two coat racks.
 This one was definitely easier to do.